 The SAZAEYC Early Childhood Awards are named in honor of people in our community who have contributed to the early childhood education profession and community on behalf of young children.
 Since the mid-1980’s when the idea for these awards was first established, we’ve been able to bring

-This year’s winners will be introduced at the SAZAEYC Annual Brunch on May 4, 2019, by the person who nominated them.
+Each year the winners are introduced at the SAZAEYC Annual Brunch in May, by the person who nominated them.
 The winner will be given five minutes to thank and accept the award at the brunch.
 To preserve impartiality, current SAZAEYC Board members are not eligible for

 The 2019 nomination period is closed.